jbrdge/jbrdge/README.md

 ---

+### Jupyter Notebook Webscrapers
+This project is a learning project from AnalystBuilder.com.
+We performed data cleaning on data scraped from the web using beautiful soup from Python.
+Then, we used Pandas to clean and parse the data into functional dataframes.

+---

 ### World Life Expectancy
 This project is a learning project from AnalystBuilder.com.
 We performed data cleaning on a set with SQL, did some exploratory data analysis, and I extended the project to include a Tableau dashboard.